Abhishek074/JobApplicationTracker/README.md

 3. Run the Backend

-Start the project using the IDE's run command or execute dotnet run in the terminal (if applicable)
+Start the project using the IDE's run command or execute dotnet run in the terminal (if applicable) Change the branch to frontend to access the frontend files.